lorikayman/spiral-knights-narratology-deep-dive/src/lib/rebis_theory.md

 With those disperse elements we can construct an image of an ancient civilization of Valkyries, reminiscent of Olympian pantheon, possessing same as deific dragons elements of storms, rage and frenzy, and residing within and guarding the fortress of the heavenly kingdom.

-With the descriptions of both creation myths, we derive a narrative where dragons were hunted as divine species, with the hunters being the other civilization of potentially anthrpomorphic gods which had "carved worlds from stone."
+With the descriptions of both creation myths, we derive a narrative where dragons were hunted as divine species, with the hunters being the other civilization of gods which had "carved worlds from stone."

 With this, there is a subtle link between Owlites as a single avian civilization and Valkyries.